All Episodes

 And you get, well, it depends on the circumstances.

-Here's what's really it's a simple answer.
+Here's what's really, it's a simple answer.

-Because the left wing has this party uh in its own testicle lockbox over Iraq and and uh and winning and losing.
+He cannot afford to say yes because the left wing has this party in its own testicle lockbox over Iraq and winning and losing.

 He knows the United States can win.

-There's a th there aren't too many of these stories.
+There aren't too many of these stories.

-Uh and it's by Wes Allison, who is a Times staff writer.
+And it's by Wes Allison, who is a Times staff writer.

 It says SP Times.